 As much as I’d like to giggle, I’m not talking the *funny* kind of gas.
-I’m referring to the Carbon Dioxide case trapped in your body after a laparoscopic surgery.
+I’m referring to the Carbon Dioxide gas trapped in your body after a laparoscopic surgery.
 Approximately 35-80% of patients who undergo a laparoscopic surgery complain of shoulder pain.
-It is reportedly supposed to last for up to 72 hours, but some women have the ongoing pain for longer (mine lasted a few days longer).
+It is reportedly supposed to last for up to 72 hours, but some patients have the ongoing pain for longer (mine lasted a few days longer).

 During a laparoscopic surgery, Carbon Dioxide is injected into our abdomens to create a distended abdomen, a big balloon, so the surgeons can look around inside without all of our crammed organs in the way.
 Some of that gas remains in our systems after surgery, causing pain.
 There are a few theories as to what causes the post-op pain in our shoulders: